meibraransari/dotfiles/README.md

 gitm='git merge'
 gitmd='git merge development'

-And many more... to see the all commands and its usage, use "git_help" command.
+And many more... to see the all commands and its usage, use "help_git" command.
 ```
 ## `🐧 Linux:` ✔
 ```